that-one-tom/n8n-nodes-hibob/README.md

 ## Features

-*   **Get Metadata**:
+*   **Metadata Resource**:
-    *   Retrieve all employee fields.
+    *   **Get All Employee Fields**: Retrieve metadata about all available employee fields.
-*   *(More operations and resources can be added here as the node is developed)*
+*   **People Resource**:
+    *   **Search for Employees**: Search and retrieve employee data.
+        *   Optionally specify which employee fields to return.
+        *   Control the format of human-readable values in the response (append to or replace machine-readable values).
+        *   Optionally include inactive employees in the search results.
+        *   Filter employees based on specific field values and conditions using a JSON filter.

 ## Prerequisites

 *   An active HiBob account.
 *   A Service User ID and Token from your HiBob account with the necessary permissions for the API actions you intend to perform.
+(Refer to [HiBob API Service Users Documentation](https://apidocs.hibob.com/docs/api-service-users) for more details on permissions).

 ## Installation